 We are seeking someone with a passion for art, creative placemaking, rural communities, students, and teaching.
 A good candidate:

-• The following would be a plus: bilingual in English and Spanish, 3-5 years of work experience, proficiencies in social media and documentation strategies.
+The following would be a plus: bilingual in English and Spanish, 3-5 years of work experience as a fiber artist, experience working with students, proficiencies in social media and documentation strategies.

 Selection Priorities